 The paint sprayer is called the Critter Paint Sprayer or Critter Paint Gun.
 I was SOLD and had to give it a try for that price.
 I found mine at Amazon, HERE, and bought it for less than $45 plus free shipping.
 I love free shipping!!
 Something you NEED to make this paint sprayer work I have the Bostitch Air Compressor Combo Kit, can also be found at Lowes, and it has been working great with the paint sprayer).

 I have had this paint sprayer for over 6 months and have used it on three different painting projects.
 The first project I used it on was our workbench.
 I used the sprayer to apply grey paint to some wood.
 I was in love at that moment!!
 It saved me so much time.

 Next, I used it on a kitchen table makeover I did for my sister.
 This time I used it to apply primer and paint.
 It again saved me lots of time on painting.

 The latest project I have used the sprayer on was my kitchen cabinets doors.
-And this time I wanted to giving the sprayer a test on using primer, paint, and polycrylic.
+And this time I wanted to give the sprayer a test on using primer, paint, and Polycrylic.
 AND again I saved me tons of time, it would take 15-30 minutes to apply a coat.

 After all these projects I wanted to share my findings on the Critter Paint Sprayer.
 First off I want to share some extra items that will help with the overall experience of the sprayer.